SMelanko/AvantizeGuide/coding-style/cmake/README.md

-# Avantize CMake Coding Style Guide
+# CMake Coding Style Guide

 Here is a guide describes the recommended coding style for CMake.